 (3) Country risk

-We provide services in many countries and regions, especially in Asia and Oceania, where the needs for medical care and healthcare are rapidly expanding due to population growth and economic development.
+We provide services in many countries and regions, especially in APAC, where the needs for medical care and healthcare are rapidly expanding due to population growth and economic development.
 In such overseas business operations, there may be events that are difficult to anticipate due to factors unique to each country such as differences in the politics, economy, society, laws/regulations, taxation system, culture, business practices, and natural environment, in addition to global economic trends.

 Failure to respond to these events in a timely and appropriate manner may adversely affect our business activities.